nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 !!! warning

-    Run time metrics may be incomplete for run short running tasks as in the case of this tutorial.
+    Run time metrics may be incomplete for runs with short running tasks as in the case of this tutorial.

 !!! info